 The County is located within close proximity to JFK and LaGuardia Airport ("LaGuardia"), both located in Queens County, and to Islip Long Island MacArthur Airport ("Islip MacArthur"), located in Suffolk County.
 JFK and LaGuardia are easily accessible to County residents by all major east-west roadways as well as airport shuttle service.
-The AirTrain service, a light rail system connecting Jamaica Station in Queens to JFK, opened in early 2004.
+The Air Train service, a light rail system connecting Jamaica Station in Queens to JFK, opened in early 2004.
 Islip MacArthur is accessible by the Long Island Expressway and Sunrise Highway, as well as the LIRR.

 To help eliminate delays, congestion, and trouble spots on its highway network, the County receives federal and state funding through the federal Transportation Improvement Program ("TIP"), and is a voting member of the Nassau-Suffolk Transportation Coordinating Committee.
 The TIP is a compilation of transportation improvement projects, such as preserving and upgrading bridges, highways and making system-wide capacity and safety improvements scheduled to take place during a five-year period.
-The present TIP covers the years 2008-2012.
+The present TIP covers the years 2006-2010 and a 2008-2012 update is underway.